snowplow-archive/snowplow.github.com/_posts/2015-06-16-snowplow-r66-oriental-skylark-released.md

 This function is actually serving two discrete roles:

-1. If this is a server-side event, we validate that the `app_id` matches our secret.
+1. If this is a server-sent event, we validate that the `app_id` matches our secret.
 This is a simple way of preventing a "bad actor" from spoofing our server-sent events
 2. If `app_id` is not null, we return a new context for Acme Inc, `derived_app_id`, which contains the upper-cased `app_id`

 These are of course just very simple examples - we look forward to seeing what the community come up with!